ortoledanoo/devops-course/Python/Weather_WebApp_Project/readme.md

 # Project Oreview

-This Project is a Web Application That Provides a 7-day weather forecast Based on The City Name Provided By The User.
+This project is a web application that provides a 7-day weather forecast based on the city name provided by the user.
-It Use Flask to Handle Web Requests and Caching to Optimize API Usage and Performance.
+It use flask to handle web requests and caching to optimize api usage and performance.

 ## Needed Packages

-Install Needed Packages
+Install needed packages
 ```
 pip install -r requirements.txt
 ```
-requirement.txt Created With pipreqs
+requirement.txt created with 'pipreqs'

 ## Features

 * **Hidden API Key**
-* **Logging** - All Events are Logged in weather_app.log to Track Usage, HTTP, Errors and caching.
+* **Logging** - All events are logged in weather_app.Log to track usage, http, errors and caching.
-* **Caching** - Stores Recent Weather Data for 5 Minutes, Reducing the Need To Call The Weather API Too Much Times For Same City Data
+* **Caching** - Stores recent weather data for 5 minutes, reducing the need to call the weather api too much times for same city data.
-* **Rate Limit** - Limit Users For Only ONE Request Per Second
+* **Rate Limit** - Limit users for only one request per second.
-* **Max Connections Limit** - Allows Each Client IP Address Open No More Thean 5 Connections To App
+* **Max Connections Limit** - Allows each client ip address open no more thean 5 connections to app.

 # Workflow